dhti-cli

 USAGE

-$ dhti-cli synthetic [INPUT] [OUTPUT] [PROMPT] [-i input|instruction|output] [-m <value>] [-r <value>] [-o
+$ dhti-cli synthetic [INPUT] [OUTPUT] [PROMPT] [--dry-run] [-i input|instruction|output] [-m <value>] [-r

-input|instruction|output]
+<value>] [-o input|instruction|output]

 ARGUMENTS

-INPUT Input file to process
+[INPUT] Input file to process

-OUTPUT Output file to write
+[OUTPUT] Output file to write

-PROMPT Prompt file to read
+[PROMPT] Prompt file to read

 FLAGS